 However, most cars for rent in Croatia are manual (just like in France and Spain).
 Make sure you are comfortable driving a manual transmitter.
 If you have an IDP (International Driving Permit), that is also acceptable in Croatia.

-Public transport is more appropriate if you are either a solo traveller or budget conscious.
+Public transport is more appropriate if you are either a solo traveller or budget-conscious.
 However, some destinations have limited bus lines, and inter-city transport takes time.
 You can use Flixbus to book your bus and get a digital ticket.

 Language and currency

 Croatia’s most spoken language is Croatian, followed by Bosnian and Serbian.
 Aside from that, English is also widely spoken and taught throughout the country, along with German and Italian.
-Many Croatians are actually bilingual or multilingual.

 Average travel cost for Croatia

 The average travel cost for Croatia will depend on a few factors.
 This includes the season you plan to go, how many people are going, and what kind of trip you have in mind (tight budget, mid-range, luxury).
-We also have an article of itineraries if you want to do Europe on a budget for 3 weeks.
+We also have an article on itineraries if you want to do Europe on a budget for 3 weeks.

 Transportation and food are also relatively cheap.
 Flights getting to Croatia could be the most expensive on your list, especially if you travel from the Americas or Asia.
 From Europe to Croatia, you should be able to find flights as cheap as $70 for one way.